COMP 599 - Information Privacy and Security

 -

-This was an information privacy and security class I took during my fourth year at McGill.
+An information privacy and security class that I took during my fourth year at McGill.
 We studied

 the book Information Privacy